Paul is a retired American expat living in Thailand. Besides being an English teacher and translator, Paul likes

+Paul is a retired American expat living in Thailand.
+Besides being an English teacher and translator, Paul likes

 When I got married to a Taiwanese in Taiwan in 1973, I never envisioned my marriage and family life would be shattered by 1990.

 In this article, after recalling how I met my ex-wife, I first recall my happy married life in Taiwan during the period 1973-1979.
 I then remember our move back to the United States in 1979 and my wife's adjustment to a new life initially in Toledo and finally in Maryland during the early-1980s.
 Many of our challenges and frustrations, as well as success, are relived.

 Meeting and Courtship of Ex-Wife 1971-1973

 I met my ex-wife Mona in Taipei, Taiwan, in May 1971.
 At that time, I had been living in Taipei since January studying Chinese and teaching English.
 I also had just realized that my Taiwanese girlfriend in Taipei who I loved very much did not want to marry me.

 It was during this last week before I returned to the United States that I met Mona one evening in a restaurant.
 After crying on her shoulder for a long time about my girlfriend Susan, Mona took pity on me and said she wanted to be my friend.
 I saw her a lot during my last few days in Taiwan and gave Mona my U.S. address before I departed Taiwan.

-Around June 1, I returned to my parents' farm in Wisconsin.
+Around June 1, I returned to my folks' farm in Wisconsin.
 A few weeks later, I received a letter along with pictures from Mona.
 I was pleasantly surprised because I had not expected Mona to write to me.
 At that time, I had no feelings for Mona at all.

 After corresponding with Mona once or twice and then deciding that I wanted to continue studying Chinese at the University of Wisconsin, I decided to continue my relationship with Mona and get to know her better.